 - Field service technologist

-- College diploma or university degree in science, engineering or a related discipline
+- Degree or diploma in science, engineering or a related discipline

 - We will consider applicants with a combination of partial diploma or degree and relevant work experience